d-otis/rate-your-landlord-express-api/README.md

   - start with trying to roll my own
   - after that use Sequelize :-)
   - refactor project structure to mirror node-pg documentation?
+  - refactor queries as async/await, or Promsise?
+Callbacks are hideous here...
   - add extra hacky attrs to reviews JSON
   - POST/PATCH/DELETE routes bruh